-- Service and infrastructure needs for a changing population. - A requirement to address economic development and business investment through an upgrade of community services and infrastructure. - Commitments to continuing projects and partnership agreements with State and Regional organisations, adjoining Councils involved in shared service delivery and the construction works being undertaken under the much appreciated Roads to Recovery program funded by Commonwealth Government. - New fees/charges imposed by governments, regional state authorities and state agencies on the wider community as an element of rates payable or a user charge. - Maintenance of surplus assets retained at the communities request. - The increased expectation of detailed public consultation on all activities of Council. - New legislation imposed by State Government with no corresponding resources provided.
+- A requirement to address economic development and business investment through an upgrade of community services and infrastructure. - Commitments to continuing projects and partnership agreements with State and Regional organisations, adjoining Councils involved in shared service delivery and the construction works being undertaken under the much appreciated Roads to Recovery program funded by Commonwealth Government. - New fees/charges imposed by governments, regional state authorities and state agencies on the wider community as an element of rates payable or a user charge. - Maintenance of surplus assets retained at the communities request. - > The increased expectation of detailed public consultation on all activities of Council. - > New legislation imposed by State Government with no corresponding resources provided.